 Eggnog is an odd holiday drink.
 You see, it is essentially a liquefied vanilla and nutmeg ice cream served with booze…and now that I just wrote that description, I should pause a second and reconsider…pausing…still pausing…ok, I still think it is an odd drink, but it is absolutely delicious – or at least I remember it that way.

-I recall truly enjoying eggnog while growing up – perhaps even more when my parents allowed me to drink a bit of the spiked version.
-We usually had a few quarts (I was very much non-metric in those days) around for about 3 weeks.
-It was a Christmas drink, which we mostly enjoyed cold and undoubtedly accompanied by some Christmas cookies.
+I recall enjoying eggnog while growing up – perhaps even more when my parents allowed me to drink a bit of the spiked version.
+We usually had 3-4 quarts (I was very much non-metric in those days) around for about 3 weeks.
+It was a Christmas drink, that we enjoyed cold and undoubtedly served with a dozen Christmas cookies.

-But eggnog didn’t stay in my life.
-I haven’t had any…or even thought much about it…for years.
-This year something changed.
-I suddenly received several invitations to attend holiday parties and guess what…eggnog was the theme and that meant I had a new challenge – develop my own vegan version of this holiday drink classic.
+But eggnog didn’t stay in my life, and I haven’t had any…or even thought much about it…for years.
+Well, at least until I received 3-4 invitations to attend holiday parties and the thought of eggnog resurfaced – only this time with the added challenge of making a vegan version.

 - Let’s begin by getting those cashew nuts soaked for at least 4 hours.
 Just place them in a bowl and cover with water, leaving them until they soften.

-- Add the egg replacer and whisky to the cream and blend to thoroughly combine.
+- Add the egg replacer and whisky to the cream and blend to combine the mixture thoroughly.